 Doggy daycare is a great way to exercise and entertain your dog.
 Many dog owners need help because their dog(s) have so much energy.
 Some owners know their dogs will destroy things (again) when left unsupervised.
-And other owners recognize the need for their dog to be well-socialized and well-behaved in public and toward other dogs and people.
+And other owners know their dog needs to be well-socialized and well-behaved in public and toward others.
 This way, your family outings can include the dog too.

-From your dog’s perspective, any opportunity to get in the car with my mom or dad is just about the best thing in the whole world!
-And when the car takes the familiar turn towards Happy Pets or the dog park, their heart leaps and excitement is over the moon!
+From your dog’s perspective, any opportunity to get in the car with you is just about the best thing ever!
+And when the car takes the familiar turn towards Happy Pets or the dog park, their heart leaps with excitement!

 From our experience, about 98% of family dogs do well in dog-dog group play at doggy daycare.
 We see the other end of the leash, off-leash, and without parents nearby.
 So the dog is completely free to be independent, explorative and blossom on their own.
 Off-leash in dog-dog group play means your dog is free to make their own choices.
-They can still make good or bad choices and we are there to supervise and guide them towards always choosing good choices to be a fun member of the pack and respectful of other dogs.
+They can still make good or bad choices and we are there to supervise and guide them.
+We help them choose good choices to be a fun member of the pack and respectful of other dogs.

 IT’S GOOD FOR YOUR DOG’S SELF-WORTH

 Adventures boost endorphins, bring excitement, improve our mood, and make us live longer.
-Adventures mean a more enriched life.
-Adventures found in doggy daycare include the new welcoming faces in the lobby and the cheerful spirit of workers who monitor play and the interactions between dogs.
+They mean a more enriched life.
+Adventures found in doggy daycare include the new welcoming faces in the lobby.
+Additionally, the cheerful spirit of workers who monitor play and the interactions between dogs.
 Our workers help to ensure everyone is fitting in and having a good experience.
 At Happy Pets Palace, we want each dog to experience doggy daycare based on their individual preferences.
 All dogs have unique personalities and quirks, just like humans.
-We know our doggy daycare regulars and pay attention to learn what dogs enjoy so we can keep them amused and safely entertained.
+We know our doggy daycare regulars and learn what dogs enjoy so we can keep them amused and safely entertained.

 IT’S A GREAT FORM OF EXERCISE

-Dogs like to run and chase, jump up, follow the leader, wrestle, body-slam, perform mid-air water ballet, and splash in the pool.
+Dogs like to run, chase, jump, follow the leader, wrestle, body-slam, perform mid-air water ballet, and splash in the pool.
 Their movements can be hurried and directions often unpredictable.
-Sometimes the workers must hold on to nearby fences because dogs can run in-between legs quickly and change direction on a dime.
+Sometimes the workers must grasp nearby fences because dogs can run in-between legs quickly and change direction on a dime.
 Some breeds are specifically bred to calculate and predict movement patterns.
-Although these working dog breeds are not chasing wild game, the doggy daycare environment has several moving objects which can trigger “game-on” and the brain waves start churning.
+The doggy daycare environment has several moving objects which can trigger “game-on” and the brain waves start churning.
 Daycare provides mental stimulation, which is also a benefit for dogs.
 A great analogy is comparing doggy daycare to a sporting event like a football game.
 Doggy daycare provides entertainment for both the athletes on the field and the fans in the stadium.
 Every dog is tuned-in whether physically or mentally engaged or both.
-So, whether actively engaged in play or watching from the sidelines, they all enjoy the game and enjoy being part of the pack.
+So, whether actively engaged in play or watching from the sidelines, they all enjoy being part of the pack.

 NEW FACES, PLACES TO GO, PEOPLE TO SEE, THINGS TO DO

 Dogs are pack animals.
-Dogs love to speak their own language to their own kind and multiple dogs will engage in a social setting.
+They love to speak their own language to their own kind and multiple dogs will engage in a social setting.
 Dogs learn social etiquette at a very young age starting with their own littermates and their mother.
-Puppy socializing is good to keep up so the dogs can learn social skills and manners to help them co-exist in the dog world.
+Puppy socializing helps teach social skills and manners to help them co-exist in the dog world.

 Monitored doggy daycare provides your dog(s) a setting where they can be with their own.
-Around 98% of dogs we have prescreened enjoy the pack environment and active group play atmosphere until they become senior dogs.
+Around 98% of dogs enjoy the pack environment and active group play atmosphere until they become senior dogs.
 Senior dogs still enjoy outings, just in shorter time spans because of their age.
-Senior dogs’ entertainment comes from watching the other dogs be goofy and being petted during the day.
+Senior dogs’ entertainment comes from watching other dogs be goofy and be pet during the day.
 Doggy daycare reduces isolation and gets dogs out and about, which is very fulfilling for your dog.

-Some dogs, who are not frequently exposed to new dogs in group settings at an early age miss out on learning how to be appropriate or safe in group play.
+Some dogs not frequently exposed to dog group settings at an early age don’t learn appropriate or safe group play.
 Those dogs are often unable to learn that skill set later without a very experienced handler.
 This is sad for us to see but is sometimes reality.
 Doggy daycare is not the right environment for every dog.
-But if dog socializing is presented at an early age, where dogs learn good social manners, then many dogs will do good in group play environments.
+However, many dogs do well with group play if dog socializing was presented at an early age.

 BREAKS THE BOREDOM OF SAME OL’, SAME OL’

-There is a magical transformation in a dog’s face the moment they realize they have been “chosen to go” versus the look of being “left behind.”
+There is a magical transformation in a dog’s face who has been “chosen to go” versus being “left behind.”
 It is a night and day transformation of facial expressions and body language.
 Dogs do experience depression, sadness, and grief.
 The sad look of being left behind makes us feel guilty.
 You know the look I’m talking about.
-It’s that look they give us right before we apologize to them – out loud – for having to leave them home again.
+It’s that look they give us before we apologize to them – out loud – for having to leave them home again.
 Whatever our reason is, it doesn’t matter to our dog.
 All they know is they are staying home again.
 Boring.

 Chosen-to-go is the look of love, joy, acceptance, being included, and over-the-top enthusiastic happiness.
 It encompasses the good intentions we promised when we first got our dog.
-Although dogs do enjoy routines and things that are familiar, they are also amazed at the smallest wonders of sight and smells that they get from a change in routine.
+Although dogs enjoy routines and familiarity, they also love the smallest wonders that they get from a change in routine.
 And a walk can help bring that small excitement.
 But having dog friends exponentially fills the heart with love and euphoria.

-We hear repeatedly how excited owners’ dogs get when they realize they are going to doggy daycare or school, or to see their friends.
+We hear repeatedly how excited dogs get when they’re going to doggy daycare, school, or to see their friends.
 The dogs know.
-The parents also feel happy knowing their dog is happy and will get to play and be around friends of their own kind.
+The parents also feel happy knowing their dog is happy and able to play.
 Doggy daycare provides happiness because it gets the dogs out of the house for a while to experience new things.

 THE TEMPTATION OF DESTROYING SOMETHING AT HOME IS DIVERTED

 When dogs get bored, they dig and chew, making their own entertainment.
 They can only sleep so many hours in a day and then something else has to happen.
 And we’re not talking about breakfast, lunch, or dinner being the something else.
 We are talking about some type of interaction outside of meal times.
 When dogs, especially dogs younger than two-years-old, don’t get interaction or brain-stimulation, they crave to create their own entertainment.
 This usually includes destroying something by dissecting it, like a puzzle in reverse.
 Oh my gosh…what FUN!!!
 Dogs will destroy landscaping, sprinkler heads, furniture, baseboards, walls, trash cans, shoes, and clothing.
-Those items are low hanging fruit when a dog is bored and looking for a puzzle to take apart.
 Those items can be great entertainment for your dog, but also expensive items to repair or replace.
 So of course, one of the benefits of doggy daycare means your home and personal items will remain in one piece while you’re away because your dog will be playing with friends at daycare.
 And daycare dogs come home tired and satisfied so you can enjoy a peaceful restful moment cuddling with your fur baby.

 YOUR DOG DOESN’T HAVE TO FEEL LIKE AN ONLY CHILD